Revealing the Six Secrets of Social BehaviorMarch 21, 2017

 “If I could give someone one piece of advice to improve their social interaction, it would be to treat people the way you want to be treated.
 Be kind.
 Be respectful.
 We are good at sussing out information from our partners,” said Heerey.
 “If you feel they are genuinely positive, it is difficult to be negative.
 Approach it as a positive interaction.”

-Heerey’s future research will be using data collected from speed dating to measure how individuals change their behavior over many interactions.
+Heerey’s future research will be using data collected from speed dating to measure how individuals change their behaviour over many interactions.
 This work will begin to map the domain of social interaction space and look at how subtle behavioural changes communicate different social messages.

-Erin Heerey will present “The Six Secrets of Social Behavior” on Thursday, April 6, 7-8:30 pm, at the London Central Library, Stevenson & Hunt Meeting Room A. The theme of the Science of Being Human 2017 Lecture Series is "Can We All Get Along?"
+Erin Heerey will present “The Six Secrets of Social behaviour” on Thursday, April 6, 7-8:30 pm, at the London Central Library, Stevenson & Hunt Meeting Room A. The theme of the Science of Being Human 2017 Lecture Series is "Can We All Get Along?"
 The lecture series will also feature talks by Ryan Stevenson, "Do You Hear What I Hear?" on April 13, and Lynne Zarbatany, "Why Do Bullies Bully?" on April 20.